How to lodge a late tax return

-Call Gerard on 09 266 8379 for advice regarding filing tax returns!
+Call Gurpreet on 09 299 1000 for advice regarding filing tax returns!

 Methods to Manage your Income Tax

 There are systems in place to help you manage your income tax.
-One of these is provisional tax; you pay in instalments throughout the year in preference to paying a lump sum at the end of the financial year.
-If you had to pay over $2,500 tax in the previous tax year you are liable for paying provisional tax the following year.
-It is designed to be used by individuals, companies and trusts.
-Taxpayers on this scheme are usually those with a self-employed income, a rental income, an income earned as a contractor, an income from a partnership or anyone having an income earned overseas.
-With the assistance of a tax accountant work out your annual tax due using the accounting income method then pay the amount you are due to pay at the time it is due.
-As long as you pay the amount due and on time you will not be liable for a penalty.
-As long as you budget for your provisional tax, keep track of how much you need to pay and when and ultimately keep some money aside to pay before the due date arrives you should have no problems with this method of paying your tax bill.
-Following this method you will avoid problems when lodging late tax returns with the IRD!
+One of these is the provisional tax system, which works by paying in installments throughout the year.
+If you have had to pay over $2,500 in income tax in the previous tax year, you are liable for paying provisional tax the following year.
+It is designed to be used by individuals, companies, and trusts.
+Taxpayers on this scheme are usually those with a self-employed income, a rental income, an income earned as a contractor, an income from a partnership or an income earned overseas.

 Managing your Provisional Tax